olivierhagolle/Start_maja/Readme.md

 It also includes a correction for thin cirrus clouds and a directional effect correction used to improve the estimate of AOT.
 Among the various modifications, MAJA will be now provided for RedHat or Ubuntu Linux families.
 More information is available here: http://www.cesbio.ups-tlse.fr/multitemp/?p=13291

+### V1.0 (2018/07/09)
+We just added a tag, v1.0 to get a similar version number as the one used for MAJA.
+The corresponding release [can be accessed here](https://github.com/olivierhagolle/Start_maja/releases/tag/v1.0)

+### v.0.9.1 (2018/03/29)
+Added MAJA error catching.
+As a result, the processing of a whole time series stops if MAJA fails for a given date.

+### v0.9 (2017/10/02)
+- this version of start_maja works with both S2A and S2B
+- we have found errors, especially regarding water vapour, in the parameters we provided in the "GIPP_nominal" folder.
+These parameters have been removed and we strongly advise you to do the same.
+- we have updated the parameters and provided them for both S2A and S2B in the folder GIPP_S2AS2B

 ## Data format